Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Gabriel Moreno and his .429 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Rich Hill and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.364 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Rockies.
+He notched a home run while going 1-for-4 in his previous game against the Padres.

 Gabriel Moreno Game Info & Props vs. the Padres